7,065,000 pageviews

 The Suicide of Ross Lockridge Jr.

 A good many creative writers are high-strung, strung-out emotional wrecks.
 A lot of them are really odd.
-Many slip into despair, some go mad, and a number get hooked on booze or drugs.
-More than a few have ended their lives with suicide.
+Many slip into despair, some go mad and a number get hooked on booze or drugs.
+More than a few end their lives with suicide.

-Journalist Nanette Kutner, who had interviewed Lockridge six months before his suicide, wrote this after his death: "He was no one-book author; he never would have been content to live as Margaret Mitchell [Gone With the Wind] lived.
+Journalist Nanette Kutner who interviewed Lockridge six months before his suicide wrote this after his death: "He was no one-book author; he never would have been content to live as Margaret Mitchell [Gone With the Wind] lived.
 But he could not find a remedy for the letdown that invariably comes after completing a big job, the letdown [Anthony] Trollope understood so well he never submitted a novel until he was deep into the next."

 Well-known writers who have killed themselves include: John Berryman, Richard Brautigan, Hart Crane, John Gould Fletcher, Romain Gary, Ernest Hemingway, William Inge, Randall Jarrell, Jerry Kosinski, Primo Levi, Vachel Lindsay, Jack London, Malcolm Lowry, Charlotte Mew, Cesare Pavese, Sylvia Plath, Anne Sexton, Hunter S. Thompson, John Kennedy Toole, David Foster Wallace, and Virginia Wolff.
-And this list does not include writers who have killed themselves with alcohol and drugs.
+And this list does not include writers like Truman Capote who killed themselves slowly over time with alcohol and drugs.

 No comments: